 The focus of my laboratory is to understand the epigenetic basis of disease.
 In particular, we are interested in how recognition of histone post-translational modifications by bromodomains contributes to their role in normal biological processes and in the development of disease.
 The ATAD2 bromodomain-containing protein has become an exciting new epigenetic target because over-expression of ATAD2 is associated with poor outcomes in multiple cancers.
 However, the biological role of ATAD2 has remained elusive, and even less is known about its closely related paralog, ATAD2B (KIAA1240).
+My current research is aimed to characterize the structure and function of the ATAD2 and ATAD2B bromodomain-containing proteins.
+We discovered that the bromodomains of ATAD2 and ATAD2B recognize multiple combinations of histone modifications on the H4 histone tail.
+While they both preferentially recognize acetylated lysine on histone H4, ATAD2B has a broader substrate preference and bound to 39 acetylated histone ligands from H4 and H2B, compared to 11 H4 ligands for ATAD2 (Lloyd JT, 2020).
+Intriguingly, our evolutionary analysis of the ATAD2 and ATAD2B genes indicates an early ancestor emerged in fungi, and a gene duplication occurred in vertebrates creating the two paralogs.
+ATAD2B is found in a larger number of vertebrates than ATAD2, suggesting it could be the original gene, unless ATAD2 was lost from some organisms (Phillips M, 2024).
+We solved 8 high-resolution crystal structures of the ATAD2 and ATAD2B bromodomains that collectively reveal how their histone binding activities are unique, as we identified different modes of ligand coordination and alternative regulatory mechanisms (Gay JC, 2019, Lloyd, 2021, Evans CM, 2021, Phillips M, 2024).
+These new structures depict how adjacent histone modifications and oncohistone mutations modulate the acetyllysine binding activity of the ATAD2 and ATAD2B bromodomains (Phillips M, 2024).

-My current research is aimed to characterize the structure and function of the ATAD2/B bromodomain-containing proteins.
-We recently published our results demonstrating that the bromodomain regions of ATAD2 and ATAD2B have different preferences for multiply acetylated lysine residues on histone H4.
-Furthermore, our structural studies on the ATAD2 and ATAD2B bromodomains revealed that they have unique molecular features that contribute to their altered ligand binding specificities.
-ATAD2 and ATAD2B also contain two AAA+ ATPase domains and are predicted to function as molecular motors in chromatin remodeling processes.
-An exciting and timely breakthrough in my lab has enabled us to study the full-length ATAD2 and ATAD2B proteins in vitro.
-Thus, we are uniquely poised to carry out molecular and cellular assays in order to determine the biological role(s) of these proteins for the first time.
-We are also proposing structural studies to identify the molecular mechanisms driving ATAD2/B-chromatin interactions, which will reveal how multivalent contacts by conserved domains contribute to their association with specifically modified histones and/or nucleosomes.
+Surprisingly, we also found that the bromodomain region alone cannot stably bind to specifically modified nucleosome core particles.
+The full-length ATAD2 and ATAD2B proteins contain two AAA+ ATPase domains and are predicted to function as molecular motors in chromatin remodeling processes.
+Our results pushed us to develop methods to study the full-length ATAD2 and ATAD2B proteins in vitro.
+Thus, we are uniquely poised to conduct an experimental analysis of the structure and function of the ATAD2 and ATAD2B AAA+ ATPase proteins.
+We have developed an integrated structural biology approach to outline regions that are essential for inter-domain and inter-subunit communications to modulate ATP-hydrolysis, and to identify important interactions of ATAD2 and ATAD2B with specifically modified histones or nucleosomes at the molecular level.